-The watch did not have a settable 24-hour hand, and the two hours hands were geared together.
-The rotating bezel allowed setting of the GMT offset.
+The watch did not have a settable 24-hour hand, and the two hour hands were geared together, the 24-hour hand moving once round the dial in 24 hours.

 In the early 1960’s the Zodiac Sea Wolf acquired a date complication, and the Sea Wolf Datographic, model 722-916 was launched.
 722 referred to the signed 17 jewel Zodiac calibre 70-72 automatic movement which was introduced in 1961.
 The movement is hackset, and the calendar function is quickset (old style).

 This very successful AS calibre, later with 21 jewels was produced under the Communautee Horlogere de Precision, and was also used by Doxa, Girard Perregaux, Favre-Leuba, and Eberhard & Cie. for their men’s automatics during the 1960s.